-An effective sales prospecting plan takes the fear factor out of prospecting activities, because sales teams have a distinct step-by-step plan to follow that delivers results.
+An effective sales prospecting plan takes the fear factor out of prospecting activities because sales teams have a distinct step-by-step plan to follow that delivers results.
 The phone is still a good sales tool for bringing in new business.
 It’s still an essential part of your sales prospecting plan.
-Today, there are many more digital tools available for both phone and other communication channels.
-The intent behind all of them is to help you improve your sales prospecting plan.
-We’re going to walk you through some of the tools, as well as 10 best practices for improving your sales prospecting plan overall.
+Today, many more digital tools are available for both phone and other communication channels.
+The intent behind them is to help you improve your sales prospecting plan.
+We will walk you through some of the tools and 10 best practices for improving your sales prospecting plan overall.

 What Is a Sales Prospecting Plan?

-In simple terms, a sales prospecting plan is a specific plan for sales teams that outlines the process of identifying the prospects or decision-makers who are most likely to become potential customers.
-Sales prospecting is therefore the first step in the sales process.
+In simple terms, a sales prospecting plan is a specific plan for sales teams that outlines identifying the prospects or decision-makers who are most likely to become potential customers.
+Sales prospecting is, therefore the first step in the sales process.

 The best prospects have common characteristics that fit your ideal customer profile (ICP).
-Finding the ideal prospect and getting their contact information is an important part of the sales cycle.
+Finding the perfect prospect and getting their contact information is an integral part of the sales cycle.

-Qualifying leads is another important part of the sales prospecting plan.
-Simply put, qualifying prospects refers to affirming that an individual or a company is not only a good fit as a potential customer, but they’ve also expressed interest in your products or services.
-The rest of your sales strategy plan goes much smoother when you have a sales pipeline that’s full of qualified leads like this.
+Qualifying leads is another crucial part of the sales prospecting plan.
+Put, qualifying prospects refers to affirming that an individual or a company is not only a good fit as a potential customer but they’ve also expressed interest in your products or services.
+The rest of your sales strategy plan goes much smoother when you have a sales pipeline full of qualified leads like this.